Small interfering RNA: Structure

 Naturally occurring siRNAs have a well-defined structure that is a short (usually 20 to 24-bp) double-stranded RNA (dsRNA) with phosphorylated 5' ends and hydroxylated 3' ends with two overhanging nucleotides.

+As of 2001, it had been suggested that an enzyme referred to as Dicer catalyzed "the initiation step of RNA interference" (production of siRNAs from long dsRNAs and small hairpin RNAs).

-The Dicer enzyme catalyzes production of siRNAs from long dsRNAs and small hairpin RNAs. siRNAs can also be introduced into cells by transfection.
-Since in principle any gene can be knocked down by a synthetic siRNA with a complementary sequence, siRNAs are an important tool for validating gene function and drug targeting in the post-genomic era.
+siRNAs can also be introduced into cells by transfection.
+Since, in principle, any gene can be knocked down by a synthetic siRNA with a complementary sequence, siRNAs are an important tool for validating gene function and drug targeting in the "post-genomic era".

 History

-In 1998, Andrew Fire at Carnegie Institution for Science in Washington DC and Craig Mello at University of Massachusetts in Worcester discovered the RNAi mechanism while working on the gene expression in the nematode, Caenorhabditis elegans.
-They won the Nobel prize for their research with RNAi in 2006. siRNAs and their role in post-transcriptional gene silencing (PTGS) was discovered in plants by David Baulcombe's group at the Sainsbury Laboratory in Norwich, England and reported in Science in 1999.
+In 1998, Andrew Fire at Carnegie Institution for Science in Washington DC and Craig Mello at University of Massachusetts in Worcester discovered the RNAi mechanism while working on gene expression in the nematode, Caenorhabditis elegans.
+The two won the Nobel prize for their research with RNAi in 2006. siRNA and its role in post-transcriptional gene silencing (PTGS) was discovered in plants by David Baulcombe's group at the Sainsbury Laboratory in Norwich, England, a discovery reported in Science in 1999.
 Thomas Tuschl and colleagues soon reported in Nature that synthetic siRNAs could induce RNAi in mammalian cells.
-In 2001, the expression of a specific gene was successfully silenced by introducing chemically synthesized siRNA into mammalian cells (Tuschl et al.) These discoveries led to a surge in interest in harnessing RNAi for biomedical research and drug development.
-Significant developments in siRNA therapies have been made with both organic (carbon based) and inorganic (non-carbon based) nanoparticles, which have been successful in drug delivery to the brain, offering promising methods to deliver therapeutics into human subjects.
-However, human applications of siRNA have had significant limitations to its success.
-One of these being off-targeting.
-There is also a possibility that these therapies can trigger innate immunity.
-Animal models have not been successful in accurately representing the extent of this response in humans.
-Hence, studying the effects of siRNA therapies has been a challenge.
+These discoveries led to a surge in interest in harnessing RNAi for biomedical research and drug development.

+As of 2017, human applications of siRNA had faced significant roadblocks to their success, one of these being "off-targeting".
+As that decade came to a close, the possibility that these therapies could trigger innate immunity had been discussed.
+As of 2019, animal models had not been successful in accurately representing the extent of this response in humans; hence, studying the effects of siRNA therapies has been a challenge.

-In recent years, siRNA therapies have been approved and new methods have been established to overcome these challenges.
-There are approved therapies available for commercial use and several currently in the pipeline waiting to get approval.
+As of 2025, seven siRNA-based drugs have received approval from the U.S. Food and Drug Administration (FDA), spanning indications including hypercholesterolaemia, acute hepatic porphyria, primary hyperoxaluria, transthyretin amyloidosis, and haemophilia A and B.